easypanel-io/website/docs/04-templates/vaultwarden/index.md

 ## Instructions

 To access the administration interface, please go to /admin on your installation url.
-The admin token is in your "Environment" tab.
+The admin token is in your &quot;Environment&quot; tab.

 ## Links